 Working with actors and non-actors to blur fiction and non-fiction

-Hogg has always favoured working with a combination of actors and non-actors; she rarely shows the story document to the non-actors she works with.
-In Unrelated, none of the actors saw the story document, but the behind-the-camera crew used it to build the world the characters would inhabit, as well as their wardrobes.
-In Archipelago, the central family was made up of professional actors who had access to the story document, but the painting teacher and cook were both non-actors who never saw the story document.
-Each day, the actors and non-actors would turn up on set and receive instructions for the scenario they would play out and the goal of the scene.
+Hogg has always favoured working with a combination of actors and non-actors.
+She rarely shows the story document to the non-actors she works with.
+In Unrelated, none of the actors saw the story document.
+But the behind-the-camera crew used it to build the world the characters would inhabit, as well as their wardrobes.
+In Archipelago, the central family was made up of professional actors who had access to the story document.
+But the painting teacher and cook were both non-actors who never saw the story document.
+Each day on set, the actors and non-actors would receive instructions for the scenario they would play and the scene’s goal.
 The non-actors, in particular, did not necessarily know how this would fit into the story as a whole.
 24

 With The Souvenir, Hogg helped Swinton Byrne immerse herself in the diaries, music, and images of Hogg’s own youth, but did not show her the story document; meanwhile, Tom Burke, who plays Anthony, saw the story document and had deep discussions about it with Hogg prior to the shoot.
 25

 On The Souvenir, there were many surprises for the actors on set from day to day, especially for Swynton Byrne.
-“The first time that Honor [Swinton Byrne] met Tom [Burke] was at the party [at the beginning of the film when] we shot, literally on the day of the shoot, in that take,” recounted Collonge.26 Later in the film, when she finds one of Anthony’s junky friends shooting up in her apartment, Swynton Byrne “didn’t know there was going to be somebody in the flat when she shot the scene with Jack, the addict.
+“The first time that Honor [Swinton Byrne] met Tom [Burke] was at the party [at the beginning of the film when] we shot, literally on the day of the shoot, in that take,” recounted Collonge.26 Later in the film, when she finds one of Anthony’s junky friends shooting up in her apartment, Swynton Byrne “didn’t know there was going to be somebody in the flat.
 She didn’t know, and she was really spooked, as you can imagine.”27

-Although Hogg blurs the line between fact and fiction in her films, especially to make use of the actors’ real feelings of stress and anxiety, Collonge emphasized, “She’s very, very caring.
+Hogg likes to make use of the actors’ real feelings of stress and anxiety.
+But Collonge emphasized, “She’s very, very caring.
 It’s not manipulation.”
-28 She always talks things through carefully and compassionately with her cast to make sure they are comfortable with what she is asking them to do.
+28 She always talks things through carefully and compassionately with her cast.
+She makes sure they are comfortable with what she is asking.

 Joanna Hogg’s Films

-“Hogg’s first film, Unrelated, is perhaps her most accessible because it is a straightforward character drama and her least experimental work to date.
-Anna (Kathryn Worth) runs away from her husband and life in London for a holiday in Tuscany with her childhood friend, Verena (Mary Roscoe).
+“Hogg’s first film, Unrelated, is perhaps her most accessible because it is a straightforward character drama.
+It is her least experimental work to date.
+Anna (Kathryn Worth) runs away from life in London for a holiday in Tuscany with her childhood friend, Verena (Mary Roscoe).
 There, she starts lusting after Oakley, a teenage boy who is charming but barely legal.
-Anna should be spending time with her friend, but instead, she embeds herself in the group dynamic of her friend’s teenage children, for reasons that only become clear later in the film.
+Anna should be spending time with her friend.
+Instead, she embeds herself in the group dynamic of her friend’s teenage children.
+The reasons for this only become clear later in the film.
 Anna is working through a midlife crisis, chasing after her youth by hanging out with young people.
-In fact, all of Hogg’s films pursue this theme: they tend to follow middle-aged women through some kind of crisis, which is often related to whether or not they are mothers.
+Both Unrelated and Exhibition follow middle-aged women through some kind of crisis.
+This is often related to whether or not they are mothers.

 “In Archipelago,30 Hogg widened her scope from Unrelated to examine the dynamics of an immediate family on an excruciating vacation together.
 We see much of the action through the eyes of twentysomething Edward (Tom Hiddleston), who appears in most scenes.
-At the same time, the film highlights how Edward, his sister, Cynthia (Lydia Leonard), and his mother, Patricia (Kate Fahy), fail to communicate with each other — and how those failures are exacerbated by the presence of a hired cook, Rose (Amy Lloyd), and Patricia’s painting teacher, Christopher (Christopher Baker).
-Where Unrelated explored Anna and Oakley’s taboo intimacy, Archipelago, as the title suggests, is about people who resemble islands: the family may be in the same room together, but each person is lonely and miserable.
+The film highlights how Edward, his sister, Cynthia (Lydia Leonard), and his mother, Patricia (Kate Fahy), fail to communicate with each other.
+These failures are exacerbated by the presence of a hired cook and Patricia’s painting teacher.
+Where Unrelated explored Anna and Oakley’s taboo intimacy, Archipelago, as the title suggests, is about people who resemble islands.
+The family may be in the same room together, but each person is lonely and miserable.

-Archipelago marks the beginning of Hogg’s experiments with sound and setting, which would come to full fruition in Exhibition and The Souvenir.
-Set in a creaky house in the Scilly Isles, the family in Archipelago can always overhear each other in adjacent rooms; no one is ever really alone.
-Hogg keeps us attuned to the sounds of the house and the loud and stormy winds of the island, which mimic the internal strife of the family.
-It is a beautiful setting, but it is also harsh, rocky, and windy, and the sounds of that environment are audible within the house.
+Archipelago marks the beginning of Hogg’s experiments with sound and setting.
+These would come to full fruition in Exhibition and The Souvenir.
+Set in a creaky house in the Scilly Isles, the family in Archipelago can always overhear each other.
+No one is ever really alone.
+Hogg keeps us attuned to the sounds of the house and the loud and stormy winds of the island.
+These mimic the internal strife of the family.
+It is a beautiful setting, but it is also harsh, rocky, and windy.
+The sounds of that environment are audible within the house.
 Christopher is also the first artistically-minded character to enter a Hogg film; her most recent two films are both about artists and how they navigate their artistic process.”31

-Whereas the professions of the characters in Unrelated and Archipelago are largely undiscussed — the exception is Edward, who gave up his lucrative but unfulfilling finance job to volunteer in Africa — the central couple in Exhibition are both artists.
-Their art is intrinsic both to their relationship and to why they live in this particular modernist house.
-H (Liam Gillick) is an architect, whose studio is on the top floor of the house; D is a visual and performance artist whose office and performance space is on the second floor.
+The professions of the characters in Unrelated and Archipelago are largely undiscussed.
+But the central couple in Exhibition are both artists.
+In fact, their art is intrinsic both to their relationship and to why they live in this particular modernist house.
+H (Liam Gillick) is an architect, whose studio is on the top floor of the house.
+D is a visual and performance artist whose office and performance space is on the second floor.
 They meet in between and talk on the phone, from within the house, to plan their meet-ups.

 As independent artists, their home is their workspace.
-The couple’s childless status alienates them from their friends with children, and Hogg suggests that, instead, their art is the focus of their nurturing.
-The architecture of their house is also notably different from that of their friends with children who live across the street.
-Indeed, there is much discussion in the film about whether the house would even be suited to a family because it feels more like an artist’s retreat space (though, curiously, it ultimately sells to a family of five).
-Given its unique architecture and large windows that overlook the street, their home also serves as a kind of exhibition space…
+The couple’s childless status alienates them from their friends with children.
+Hogg suggests that, instead, their art is the focus of their nurturing.
+The architecture of their house is also notably different from that of their friends with children across the street.
+There is much discussion in the film about whether the house would even be suited to a family.
+It feels more like an artist’s retreat space.
+(Though, curiously, it ultimately sells to a family of five.)
+Given its unique architecture and large windows that overlook the street, their home also serves as a kind of exhibition space.

-Although Hogg’s first three films are all naturalistic character dramas, Exhibition was the first film in which Hogg started to push beyond naturalism: the sounds of the house border on fantastical.
-There is a sequence near the end of the film that may be a dream, a glimpse into D’s head, or some mix of reality and personal fiction.
+Exhibition was the first film in which Hogg started to push beyond naturalism.
+In particular, the sounds of the house border on fantastical.
+There is a sequence near the end of the film that may be a dream, a glimpse into D’s head, or a mix of reality and fiction.
 It is the first time Hogg plays with immersing us in the headspace of one of her characters: in the sequence, D, who is dressed in a glamorous gold dress, is simultaneously participating in an on-stage Q&A with her husband, discussing their relationship and their work, and in the audience, watching herself.”33

 The Souvenir (2019)